ocp-power-automation/ocp4-upi-powervm/docs/quickstart.md

 ### Setup OCP Upgrade Variables

 Update the following variables specific to OCP upgrade.
 The upgrade will be performed after a successful install of OCP.
+If both upgrade_version and upgrade_image are specified then upgrade_image value gets preference.

  * `upgrade_version` : (Optional) OpenShift higher and supported version.
 If set, OCP cluster will be upgraded to this version. (e.g. `"4.5.4"`)
  * `upgrade_channel` : (Optional) OpenShift channel having required upgrade version available for cluster upgrade.
 By default it is automatically set to stable channel of installed cluster (eg: stable-4.5).
 See [Understanding Upgrade Channels](https://docs.openshift.com/container-platform/4.5/updating/updating-cluster-between-minor.html#understanding-upgrade-channels_updating-cluster-between-minor) for more information on setting the upgrade channel.
+ * `upgrade_image` : (Optional) OpenShift supported upgrade image.
+If set, OCP cluster will be upgraded to this image. (e.g. `quay.io/openshift-release-dev/ocp-release@sha256:12345..`)
  * `upgrade_pause_time` : (Optional) Minutes to pause the playbook execution before starting to check the upgrade status once the upgrade command is executed.
  * `upgrade_delay_time` : (Optional) Seconds to wait before re-checking the upgrade status once the playbook execution resumes.